openjdk/jmc/license/THIRDPARTYREADME.txt

 distributed by the Copyright Holder(s).

-"Modified Version" refers to any derivative made by adding to, deleting, or substituting — in part or in whole — any of the components of the Original Version, by changing formats or by porting the Font Software to a new environment.
+"Modified Version" refers to any derivative made by adding to, deleting, or substituting ï¿½ in part or in whole ï¿½ any of the components of the Original Version, by changing formats or by porting the Font Software to a new environment.